 The Napoleonsbrücke is an arched bridge built between 1846 and 1849 over the Wupper in Müngsten between the cities of Solingen and Remscheid at the mouth of the Morsbach.
 It is placed under protection as an architectural monument.

 At the beginning of the 19th century, a road connection between the two prospering industrial cities of Remscheid and Solingen, today's federal road 229, was increasingly lacking.
 Planning began in 1816 and was completed ten years later.
 While Remscheid had already brought the road up to the Wupper near Müngsten by 1823, the expansion on the Solingen side was delayed due to disputes until 1845.

-For Wupper crossing a bridge was now required.
-This was built in 1819 as a wooden bridge, but destroyed again in 1840 by a flood.
-Somewhat south of the old bridge location in 1846 the construction of the Napoleon Bridge was started from stone, which should have been completed by 1847 according to some information.
-However, a stone in the building records the year 1849 as the date of completion.
-The quarry stones were recovered from a nearby quarry near Gockelshammer.
+A bridge was now required to cross the Wupper.
+This was built as a wooden bridge in 1819, but was destroyed again by a flood in 1840.
+A little south of the old bridge location, the construction of the stone Napoleon Bridge began in 1846, which according to some information should have been completed around 1847.
+However, a stone in the building notes the year 1849 as the date of completion.
+The quarry stones were extracted from a nearby quarry near Gockelshammer.

 March 28, 2018

 The Müngsten pavilion is built in a neo-Gothic style and has a basic heptagonal shape.
 It was built in 1901.
 In 1905 Diederichs had this ceiling painted as well, but none of this is left.
 The roof is currently covered with sheet metal.
 The cement stucco imitates a natural stone ashlar on the outer walls up to the reveals of the pointed arches.
 The columns are provided with a neck ring and gothic bud capitals.
 This is followed by a narrow bead profile, a wide, smooth plastered strip and the profiled eaves cornice.
 The curved hood is covered with embossed copper sheets and crowned with a weather vane.